Genetic Technologies – A closer look

 This is in part due to the nature of rare diseases themselves, their limited prevalence can make it difficult to gather conclusive information on them, and a lack of interest in, and funding of research into diseases that might only affect a handful of patients globally.

-New genetic technologies are removing the barriers facing many undiagnosed rare disease patients, and bringing new hope to affected individuals and their families at the same time.
+New genetic technologies are removing the barriers facing many undiagnosed rare disease patients, and at the same time are bringing new hope to affected individuals and their families at the same time.

 Genetic technologies: removing barriers